nikbearbrown/INFO-7375-Branding-and-AI/Appendix/Module 1/Adobe Express and Canva (Features).md

 ## 1. Overview of Adobe Express and Canva

-** Adobe Express ** is part of Adobe’s Creative Cloud suite and focuses on simplicity while offering tools for quick content creation.
+ Adobe Express  s part of Adobe’s Creative Cloud suite and focuses on simplicity while offering tools for quick content creation.
 Its integration with Adobe's ecosystem makes it a natural choice for those familiar with tools like Photoshop and Illustrator.
 Northeastern offers free Adobe student License where you can access this tool

-Go to this link [Adobe-Northeastern](https://adobe.northeastern.edu/) and click on request Adobe student license, you will be asked to fill a small form and submit usually it takes 24 hours for your license to get activated.
+Go to this link [Adobe-Northeastern](https://adobe.northeastern.edu/) and click on request Adobe student license, you will be asked to fill a small form and submit, usually it takes 24 hours for your license to get activated.

 ![Image Description](https://github.com/nikbearbrown/INFO-7375-Branding-and-AI/blob/main/Appendix/Module%201/Adobe_1.png)

-** Canva ** is a versatile design platform designed for users of all skill levels, providing a rich library of templates and drag-and-drop functionality that is ideal for beginners.
+Canva is a versatile design platform designed for users of all skill levels, providing a rich library of templates and drag-and-drop functionality that is ideal for beginners.
 Both platforms provide free plans with basic functionality, making them accessible for students.
 Canva also offers a Canva for Education plan, which unlocks premium features for eligible students and educators at no cost.

 ## Comparing Features

 1. User-Friendliness

-Canva
+### Canva

 - Extremely intuitive and straightforward, with virtually no learning curve.
 - Allows users to start designing in just a few clicks, even without prior experience.
 - Tutorials are available but not required to create acceptable designs immediately.

-Adobe Express
+### Adobe Express

 - More user-friendly compared to Adobe’s flagship tools like Photoshop.
 - Requires a bit more time to get familiar with, but the layout is intuitive once explored.
 - Offers slightly more advanced features, such as improved layer control, leveraging Adobe’s expertise.

 2. Logo Design Features

-Adobe Express
+### Adobe Express

 - Offers a curated selection of free logo templates, with basic editing options for text, colors, and icons.
 - Limited free stock imagery and fonts, but strong integration with Adobe Fonts for enhanced typography options.
 - Allows exporting designs in standard image formats (JPEG/PNG).

 ![Image Description](https://github.com/nikbearbrown/INFO-7375-Branding-and-AI/blob/main/Appendix/Module%201/Adobe_5.png)

-Canva
+### Canva

 - Extensive library of free logo templates, covering various industries and styles.
 - Access to free icons, shapes, and fonts, with advanced customization options in the drag-and-drop editor.
 - Offers transparent background export for logos in the free version, a feature often reserved for premium plans in other tools.